junhe/mysql-io-pattern/README.md

   sudo /etc/init.d/mysql restart
   ```
   Now login to MySQL and you can access the same databases you had before.

+> Note that the datadir's owner must be mysql:mysql.

 To remove mysqld
 ==============================